 They are legal to purchase and use if you are 18 or older.

 What Resources Can Help People Quit Smoking or Vaping?

-- If you are over 18, schedule a free personal 30-minute appointment with an LG Health tobacco treatment counselor.
+- Schedule a free personal 30-minute appointment with an LG Health tobacco treatment counselor.
 Call 717-544-3278 to discuss options to meet your quitting needs.

 - Call the PA Quitline for free phone counseling 1-800-784-8669

-- If you are under 18, text the word QUIT to 706-2222—messaging is targeted specifically to teen
+- If you are under 18, text the word QUIT (to 706-2222) on your mobile phone; Messaging is targeted specifically to teens